YungBricoCoop/octavia/README.md

 Here is more examples:

 -   [Get started](examples/getStarted.php) - A simple example showcasing the basic features of Octavia (Query and body parameters validation).
+-   [Config](examples/config) - Showcase how to use the config file.
 -   [File system based routing](examples/fileSystemRouting) - Showcase how to use file system based routing.
 -   [Session](examples/session) - Showcase how to use session manager (Basic user login/logout).
 -   [Upload](examples/upload) - Showcase how to upload files.
+-   [Health](examples/health) - Showcase how to use the health check endpoint.
+-   [OAuth](examples/oauth) - Showcase how to use the Google OAuth.

 ## 📝 Todo